Charles Saint Lambert: Chilean mining pioneer and entrepreneur

 The port of Coquimbo constituted a naturally formed export hub for the minerals mined in the region.
 Lambert worked as an agent for an English company that was keen to exploit the copper deposits.
 With his contract concluded, in 1820 he returned to Europe.
 On 12 February 1824 Charles Joseph Emile Lambert married Janet Spears.
 He was from Alsace and she was from Scotland.
 They married in London.
-They had met on 16 July 1824 during a stay in France and, according to Lambert, shared their first kiss on 15 August.
+The couple had met on 16 July 1824 during a stay in France and, according to Lambert, shared their first kiss on 15 August.
 Later during 1825 he returned to Chile with a contract from the newly incorporated "Chilean Mining Association" company to take charge of the Cerro Brillador copper mine.
 The "Chilean Mining Association" company soon collapsed, and Lambert continued to run the rapidly expanding copper mining operation, but now as its owner.

+In 1825 he gave large loan to the Chilean government allowing the government to finance the invasion of Chiloé Archipelago, a Chilean territory still held by royalists.

 He now introduced several important new technologies, notably the reverberatory furnace which transformed the Chilean copper mining industry by making it practical to exploit previously discarded aggregations of relatively low-grade copper slag.
 He installed a new copper foundry at "La Compañía", a large production site in La Serena, where he set up the first factory for manufacturing sulphuric acid and the first facility for laminating copper.
 It was also on this site that he constructed "Constitución", the first navy ship to be manufactured entirely in Chile.
 At least one source identifies "La Compañía" as the first company of the Chilean industrial revolution.

-Through his combination of vision, skill and energy, by the middle of the nineteenth century Carlos Lambert had become one of South America's richest men.
+Through his combination of vision, skill and energy, by the middle of the nineteenth century Lambert had become one of South America's richest men.